Version 2.x Changes

 Improved alignment (quality)

-• Standards injections: Relevant standards are injected into each agent's instructions for their current task, avoiding irrelevant bloat.
+• Standards injections: Relevant standards are injected into each command's instructions for the current task, avoiding irrelevant bloat.

 • Pattern reuse: Agents are instructed to find and reuse existing code patterns instead of duplicating code.